esamattis/angry-caching-proxy/README.md

 ## Configuration

+Create `/etc/angry-caching-proxy/config.json` with any of the following keys:

+  - `directory`: Where to store cached requests.
+  - `port`: Port to listen.
+    - default: 8080
+  - `workes`: Workers to use.
+Default to machine cpu core count.
+  - `customTriggers`: Path to custom triggers module.
+    - default: /etc/angry-caching-proxy/triggers.js
+  - `triggers`: Array of triggers to activate.
+    - default `["apt-get", "npm","rubygems"]`

+## Custom triggers

-By default Angry Caching Proxy caches apt-get, npm and rubygems downloads.
-If you want to add additional caching or disable build in cahces you can create `/etc/angry-caching-proxy/triggers.js` file with your own caching function triggers.
+ If you want to add additional caching you can create `/etc/angry-caching-proxy/triggers.js` file with your own caching functions.
  It should export an object of functions that return `true` when the request should be cached.
 The caching occurs only if the upstream responds with http success status 200.
+Only GET requests can be cached.

 Example: